databufflabs/databuff/docs/运维参考/参数配置_en.md

 # Parameter Configuration

-How to change the login account after install, tune Ingest pipeline task settings, configure Trace resource ignore filtering, and adjust telemetry retention.
+How to skip the AVX2 CPU check at install time, and after install how to change the login account, tune Ingest pipeline task settings, configure Trace resource ignore filtering, and adjust telemetry retention.
 For directories and lifecycle, see [Docker Operations](Docker运维_en.md) and [Kubernetes Operations](K8s运维_en.md).
 For capacity planning and additional knobs, see [Performance Tuning](性能优化_en.md).

 ## 1. Change login username and password